TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 - Important documentation updates
 - Important use case adjustments
 - Zero-day announcements affecting monitored users, systems, software, etc.

+Root cause is defined as the high-level oversight, misconfiguration, or process failure that provided the exposure exploited by the adversary.
+Root cause metrics are used to assist in preventing similar incidents from occurring in the future.
+Underlying system weaknesses, vulnerabilities, or security controls that could have prevented or mitigated the impact of the incident shall be identified.
+More than one weakness category may apply.

 # Containment